akiraux/Akira/README.md

 ### WARNING!!!
 AKIRA IS CURRENTLY IN PRE-ALPHA, NOT READY FOR PRODUCTION.
 USE IT AT YOUR OWN RISK!

 Akira is a native Linux Design application built in Vala and Gtk.
 Akira focuses on offering a modern and fast approach to UI and UX Design, mainly targeting web designers and graphic designers.
-The main goal is offering a valid and professional solution for designers who want to use Linux as their main OS.
+The main goal is to offer a valid and professional solution for designers who want to use Linux as their main OS.

 ![](akira-screenshot.png)